 The West Cork History Festival takes place in the grounds of Rosebank, formerly the dower house of the Liss Ard estate, less than a mile outside Skibbereen in West Cork.
-The Festival has two venues – the Arena and the Secret Garden – and each will have a marquee so all events will be under cover, just in case of bad weather.

 Our full address is: